 New Research into the Diagnosis and Treatment of Fibromyalgia

-As we reported yesterday, fibromyalgia is a syndrome causing widespread chronic soft tissue pain, accompanied by weakness, fatigue and sleep disturbances.
+Fibromyalgia is a syndrome causing widespread chronic soft tissue pain, accompanied by weakness, fatigue and sleep disturbances.
 It is poorly understood and difficult to diagnose, treat and manage.
-It affects a large number of the female population, especially those in middle age, and scientists are working towards better ways to find an effective treatment plan to bring relief to its many sufferers.
+It affects a large number of the female population, especially those in middle age, and scientists are working towards better ways to find an effective plan for the treatment of fibromyalgia to bring relief to its many sufferers.

 There is still no specific blood test, scan or x-ray that can confirm the diagnosis, although blood tests are often carried out to rule out other conditions.